 - Application periods vary between October and March.

-- Visit the Teach NZ website for scholarship information and how to apply.
+- Visit the Teach NZ website for scholarship information and how to apply, or

 - For descendants of Te Rarawa

 - View the available scholarships and apply here (0.26MB).

 - General and research scholarships for iwi registered Ngāti Kahungunu descendants studying full-time in the third or final year of completing a degree, or doing post graduate study.